MakeSchool-Tutorials/Understanding-Swift/P0-Enums-Structs-Classes/content.md

 ![](custom_init_error.png)

 What's the problem here?
 [Apple's documentation](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/Swift_Programming_Language/Initialization.html) states:
-> Classes and structures must set all of their stored properties to an appropriate initial value by the time an instance of that class or structure is created.
-Stored properties cannot be left in an indeterminate state.
+> "Classes and structures must set all of their stored properties to an appropriate initial value by the time an instance of that class or structure is created.
+Stored properties cannot be left in an indeterminate state."

 With the initializer we are currently providing we are only setting one out of four values.
-The values for `title`, `content` and `dueDate` are indetermined when the initializer completes.
+The values for `title`, `content` and `dueDate` are undetermined when the initializer completes.
 As shown in the quote this is not allowed in Swift.
 How can we change the code to compile?
 There are three options:

 * assign some value for the other three members inside of the initializer
 * set a default value for each of the three members